Spotlighting our Fundraisers

 NEW ENGLAND, USA

-Ongoing in 2018 — Hannah Grace, diagnosed with Type 1 diabetes at only 11 months old, is making Bath Bombs to benefit Beyond Type 1!
-Hannah donates 20% of each purchase of the special “Unicorn” bath bomb to Beyond Type 1.
+Ongoing in 2018—Hannah Grace, diagnosed with type 1 diabetes at only 11 months old, is making Bath Bombs to benefit Beyond Type 1!
+Hannah donates 20 percent of each purchase of the special “Unicorn” bath bomb to Beyond Type 1.
 Hannah calls her brand, BeYOUtiful because she believes that being beautiful means being yourself, no matter what challenges you endure.
 Thank you, Hannah!

 December 2017 — Holden G. sold fidget cubes he 3D printed at home to raise money for Beyond Type 1!
 Says Holden, “We held a Holiday Market at my school and we had to pick a charity to raise money for.
-I picked Beyond Type 1 because feel connected to it since my mom is a Type 1 Diabetic.
-I feel that Type 1 Diabetes doesn’t get as much attention and I wanted to raise money so that they maybe cure it one day and because I love my mom.”
+I picked Beyond Type 1 because feel connected to it since my mom is a person with type 1 diabetes.
+I feel that type 1 diabetes doesn’t get as much attention and I wanted to raise money so that they maybe cure one day and because I love my mom.”
 Holden’s cubes sold out and he raised $200 for Beyond Type 1!
 His school was so impressed with his hard work, connection to the charity and creative product that he was asked to present in front of a group of parents.
 Go Holden!

 NEW YORK, NY